b0llull0s/DOM-Auditor/README.md

-# DOM1ng0
+# DOM-Auditor

-**DOM1ng0** is a security auditing tool designed to detect potential vulnerabilities in your web application by scanning HTML and JavaScript files.
+**DOM-Auditor** is a security auditing tool designed to detect potential vulnerabilities in your web application by scanning HTML and JavaScript files.
 It uses **AST (Abstract Syntax Tree)** for deep JavaScript analysis and **regex-based checks** to identify common dangerous patterns and potential DOM clobbering issues.
 The tool can help developers identify issues related to DOM manipulation, XSS (Cross-Site Scripting), and unsafe user input handling.

 ## Current Features